|Model 812 | 8-Channel Frame Grabber|

 Sensoray Model 812 is an 8-channel PCI-Express frame grabber that can simultaneously capture 8 channels of NTSC/PAL video, plus optional 8 channels of mono audio.
 Each video channel captures at full frame rate 30 fps (for NTSC) or 25 fps (for PAL), which results in an aggregate frame rate of up to 240 fps (for NTSC) or 200 fps (for PAL).
 The board implements a single-lane (x1) PCI-Express interface that enables it to be plugged into any width of PCI-Express slots.
 All operating power is supplied from the PCI-Express bus and no external power supply is needed.

-All 8 composite video inputs are connected through a DB15 connector with a DB15-to-BNC breakout cable, an additional 34-pin connector can be used for breaking-in the composite video input signals.
+All 8 composite video inputs are connected through a DB15 connector with a DB15-to-BNC breakout cable, an additional 34-pin connector can be used for breaking out the composite video input signals.
 The video capture resolution can be chosen from D1, VGA, QVGA, CIF, 4CIF, SIF, 4SIF, etc. Captured frames could be in YUYV, YUV420, or RGB555/RGB565 formats.

 All 8 mono audio inputs can be connected through a second DB15 connector with an optionally supplied DB15-to-BNC breakout cable.
-The 34-pin connector can be used for breaking-in the audio input signals.
+The 34-pin connector can be used for breaking out the audio input signals.
 The audio sampling rate could be at 8K, 16K, 32K, 44.1K, or 48K Hz.

 Eight general-purpose digital I/O (DIO) signals are provided for camera control, status indication, or alarming, etc. They can be configured to function as inputs or outputs.

 Software Development Kits (SDK) are available for Linux and an SDK for Windows is coming soon.
 The SDKs include drivers, programming samples, and comprehensive documentation to help users/programmers to quickly start and develop custom applications using the Model 812.

 Maximum Channels vs. Maximum Frame Rate